 It took me a long time to figure out how to approach life as a freelance creative.
-It’s because I thought my freelance work would look and feel like my previous nine to five work.
-And if I wasn’t at my desk during the traditional ‘office hours’ I wasn’t doing a ‘proper’ job!
+This is because I thought my freelance work would look and feel like my previous nine to five work, and if I wasn’t at my desk during the traditional ‘office hours’ I wasn’t doing a ‘proper’ job!

 I left my job in August 2015.
-At the time, I was an Alumni Relations Manager at the University of Oxford.
-A post I had held for seven years.
+At the time, I was an Alumni Relations Manager at the University of Oxford, a post I had held for seven years.
 When I started working freelance, I couldn’t wait to get stuck in and for the first six months, I worked every day including weekends.
-Fun to begin with but not sustainable long term and as a result, my work-life balance disappeared.
+Fun to begin with but not sustainable and as a result, my work-life balance disappeared.

 A MOMENT OF CLARITY